keithalewis/winsock/README.md

 and `len` which is the `int` length of the data required by socket API functions.

 The `buffer` class provides backing for the characters sent and received over sockets.
+The constructor takes a character pointer and the length of the data.
 The private member `int off` keeps track how much of the buffer has been used.
 The member function `operator()(size_t n)` returns a `buffer_view` having at most `n` characters starting from the offset and then increments the offset.